manucabral/pyrankingfifa/README.md

 ## pyrankingfifa

+> Deprecated library.
+Switch to [pyfifa](https://github.com/manucabral/pyfifa) for better performance and support.

 A lightweight and zero dependencies Python library that allows you to extract the Ranking FIFA since 2007.

 This library wraps the FIFA Ranking through ceroaceros/soccerzz website.